yukino-org/kazahana-v1/README.md

 # Yukino

-> The development of this application has been paused temporarily.
+> The development of this application has been terminated.

 An extension-based Anime and Manga client.
 The project's name "Yukino" meaning "Snow" was named after the character "Yukino Yukinoshita" from the anime "Yahari Ore no Seishun Love Comedy wa Machigatteiru".